How to Generate & Set Up SSH Keys on Debian

 2. The system may display that the authenticity of the host can't be established.
 Type yes and press Enter.

-3. If you set a passphrase during Step 2, enter it when prompted.
+3. If you set a passphrase, enter it when prompted.

 You should now have an SSH connection to the remote server.

 Disabling password authentication is a security precaution.
-It prevents brute-force attacks against attempting to log in to the server.
+It prevents brute-force attacks from intruders attempting to log in to the server.

-2. Next, edit the sshd_config file in a text editor of your choice (we are using nano):
+2. Edit the sshd_config file in a text editor of your choice (we are using nano):

 sudo nano /etc/ssh/sshd_config

-3. Find and modify the following lines to look as follows:
+3. Find and modify the following lines.
+They should look like the following:

 PasswordAuthentication no